 - JINR (Joint Institute of Nuclear Research)

-Membership in an international R&D organisation, in general, brings a commitment for the Member State to pay its annual contributions, which may be mandatory or optional in their nature.
-On the other hand, the membership consequently brings a number of significant opportunities and benefits to the research and industrial communities of an international R&D organisation´s Member State.
-These are particularly the possibilities to make use of the research capacities of international R&D organisations, which are usually provided on the competitive basis while the allocation of experimental/observation time is decided by an independent evaluation body composed of renowned experts in the field or by the organisation itself.
-Furthermore, internships to citizens of Member States as well as vacancies are offered by international R&D organisations.
-Last but not least, suppliers from Member States usually have a better position in technology and service procurement competitions launched by international R&D organisation.
-The benefits may in some cases take even the form of a guarantee that part of the membership contribution should be invested in guaranteed returns from a given Member State.
+In general, membership in an international R&D organisation, brings a commitment for Member State to cover its annual contributions, which may be mandatory or optional in their nature.
+On the other hand, the membership, consequently, brings a number of significant opportunities and benefits to the research and industrial communities of an international R&D organisation´s Member State.
+These are, in particular, the possibilities to use research capacities of international R&D organisations, which are usually provided on competitive basis while the allocation of experimental/observation time is decided by an independent evaluation body composed of renowned experts in the field or by the organisation itself.
+Moreover, internships to citizens of Member States and vacancies are offered by international R&D organisations.
+Last but not least, suppliers from Member States usually have a better position in technology and service procurement competitions launched by international R&D organisations.
+The benefits may in some cases take even the form of a guarantee that a part of membership fee should be invested in guaranteed returns from a given Member State.